mjalleda/Selenium/Selenium_Tutorial/README.md

 2: Immediately in next line, we are passing a htmlelement click.
 3: here, selenium checks every second if that htmlelement appears, if so it will go to next line, if not it keeps on checks 120 seconds, after 120 seconds, it will return an error.

-**3: Explicit Wait settings:**
+**3: ExplicitWait or local wait: ;**
-We need to explicitly tell, if that condition appears, then it will continue.
-This is mostly used for
+1; Unlike Implicit wait, it is not global wait, it is local wait, where you can write explicit wait for each scenario/elemen/condition.
+It is applied to only one condition/scenario/element.
-If an element is presented/visible.
+2: This is mostly used for
-If an element is not visible, then continue.
+- If an element is presented/visible.
-And also used for many others like if alters are present, if frame is present, if element is enabled/disabled, if element ready to be clickable,
+- If an element is not visible, then continue.
+And also used for many others like if alters are present,

-WebDriverWait wait = new WebDriverWait(Obj1, 120);   wait.until(ExpectedConditions.presenceOfElementLocated(By.id("html element locator")));
+- if frame is present,

-1: First we need to create a Object using with “WebDriverWait” class.
+- if element is enabled/disabled,
-2: Here, we use Until() command, ExpectedConditions(), later we pass our condition.
+- if element ready to be clickable,

 For ex:
 1: If you upload a document, and the spinner appears for uploading/downloading, in that case, we can use explict wait and we can ask to “wait until spinner disappear”.
 Here, we can use method “invisibilityOfElementLocated()”